openqasm/openqasm/CONTRIBUTING.md

 as new language features are introduced and refined.
 All efforts should be made to ensure that the development branch is maintained in a self-consistent state that is passing continuous integration (CI).
 Changes should not be merged unless they are verified by CI.
-TODO: The latest development specification of the language should be automatically published by CI to a fixed URL for easy access to the current development HEAD.
+The latest development specification of the language (called the live spec) is automatically [published by CI](https://openqasm.github.io/) for easy access to the current development HEAD.
 * `stable/<major.minor>` branches:
 Branches under `stable/<major.minor>` are used to maintain released versions of the OpenQASM specification.
 They contain the version of the specification corresponding to the